How to remove a tree stump: follow our practical guide

 Hacking into a tree stump before applying a chemical killer

-1. To kill a tree stump without digging it out, you’ll need a stump killer such as SBK Brushwood Killer or Roundup Stump Killer (both available at Amazon), protective gloves and glasses, a paintbrush, a bow saw or pruning saw, a small axe and an old compost sack turned inside out or a black plastic sheet.
+You'll also need protective gloves and glasses, a paintbrush, a bow saw or pruning saw, a small axe and an old compost sack turned inside out or a black plastic sheet.

-2. First, clear back the debris and soil.
+First, clear back the debris and soil.
 Then, using the pruning saw or bow saw, cut the stump as low to the ground as possible.
-Hack into the cut surface of the stump with the axe repeatedly to break open the wood so it holds the killer liquid.
-Dilute the stump killer liquid as recommended in the instructions.
+Hack into the cut surface of the stump with the axe repeatedly to break open the wood so it holds the liquid.

 Top tips for removing a tree stump